CruS-Modding-Infrastructure/crus-modbase/README.md

 ## Cheats

-When in-game, type CEOMINDSET and hit enter to activate the cheat prompt, which can be activated by pressing `/~.
+When in-game, type `ceomindset` and hit enter to activate the cheat prompt, which can be activated by pressing `/~.

 `NOCLIP` - Enable noclip